nss-nightclass-projects/clinic/README.md

 ## Bacteria Tracker

-In this exercise, your task to build a workflow for testing people for a bacterial infection and then making sure that a clinic has a report of people who have it.
+In this exercise, your task is to build a workflow for testing people for a bacterial infection, and then making sure that a clinic has a report of people who have it.

 ## Setup

 1. Open your terminal and `cd` to your workspace directory.
 1. Clone this project.
-1. Once the project is cloned, `cd clinic` and then run `npm install`.
+1. Once the project is cloned, cd into it and then run `npm install`.
 1. Once the installations are complete, run the `npm run test` command.
 You will see all of the tests for your code - which ones pass, and which ones fail.
-As soon as you make changes to your code, the tests will run automatically, so keep this terminal window open while you are working on this project.
-When you need to stop working on it, use the `Ctrl+C` keyboard shortcut to stop the tests from running.
+All the tests will fail at this point, because you haven't written the code to make them pass.
+Keep this terminal window open while you are working on this project.
+Come back to it to run the tests again after adding each feature described below.

 > **Note:** All of the code for this project will be created the `src` directory of the project.
 Open a new terminal session, and `cd` to the project directory again.
-Then you can `cd src` to change to that directory in your terminal.
+Then you can `cd src` to change to that directory in your terminal and run your appplication server.
 To check what's already in the `src` directory, use the `ls` command to see its contents.

 ## Testing the Patients

 1. Create a `scripts/TestFacility.js` module.
-1. Define a variable in the module to have the hold of the primary key for each patient _(i.e. the `id` property)_.
+1. Define a variable in the module to hold a number that you can use when setting the primary key for each person you create _(i.e. the `id` property)_.
 It should have an initial value of 1.
+Use this when setting the id property on the person.
+You will need to increase this value by one after each new person is created.
 1. Define and export a function named `testPerson`.
 1. The `testPerson` function must accept the following values as input _(i.e. it needs parameters)_, in the following order.
     1. First name of the person being tested (e.g. "Kelly", "Peter")
     1. Age of the person (e.g. 31, 65)
     1. Person's temperature (e.g. 98, 103)
 1. The `testPerson` function must return an object with the following properties on it.
-The `id` value should be incremented by 1 each time a person is tested.
+The `id` value you defined earlier should be incremented by 1 each time a person is tested.
     1. `firstName` whose value comes from the parameter
     1. `age` whose value comes from the parameter
     1. `temperature` whose value comes from the parameter